 Unless otherwise agreed, all original drawings and specifications are the property of the Consultant.
 The Client is entitled to a copy of the plans and specifications for record purposes only.
 The Client shall not use or permit the use of any of these for the construction of another project without obtaining the consent of and remunerating the Consultant for the use of the said plans and specifications.
-Further guidelines concerning the re-use of plans, specifications, and reports are provided in Section 5.3 - Re-Use of Plans, Specifications, and Reports.
+Further guidelines General Guidelines For Fees Charged by Professional Engineers and Geoscientists 5 January 2024 concerning the re-use of plans, specifications, and reports are provided in Section 5.3 - Re-Use of Plans, Specifications, and Reports.